 Not all homes are the same size and not all heaters will be suitable for all homes.
-Which brings about the question, which size Gas Heater do I need?
+Which brings about the question, what size heater do i need?

 If you choose a heater that is too small, you won’t have a home that is toasty and warm in the cold weather.
 If your heater is too big, you will be faced with bigger bills and could be putting your home at risk unnecessarily.

 Having so many options can be overwhelming, we hope to make it a little easier to find which heater is best for your home and eliminate that question ‘what size heater do I need?’